“Your reign ends here, Lufas!”

 “Well done, heroes!
 You’ve surpassed me and I wish you the best against the Demon King!”

-Your character in this game was Ruphas Mafahl, a beautiful, black-winged flugel, a winged humanoid descended from angels.
+Your avatar in this game was Lufas Maphaahl, a beautiful, black-winged flugel, a winged humanoid descended from angels.
 For years, you’ve trained her up to Level 1,000 in a wide variety of classes, earning top player rankings.
 You’ve also collected and tamed a dozen rare monsters and event bosses, gathering them into a group known as the Twelve Heavenly Stars.
 They’ve acted as your loyal companions and generals in the game.

-As Ruphas, you were the first to conquer all of Midgard.
-As a result, Ruphas gained semi-canon status in Exgate’s story.
-With no more challenges left in the game, you gathered seven other players and organized an event in which their characters would fight Ruphas in a decisive battle.
+As Lufas, you were the first to conquer all of Midgard.
+As a result, Lufas gained semi-canon status in Exgate’s backstory.
+With no more challenges left in the game, you gathered seven other players and organized an event in which their characters would fight Lufas in a decisive battle.

-And Ruphas was just defeated and sealed away.
+And she was just defeated and sealed away.

 The viewers must be going wild, judging from the comments in the sidebar.